Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 And so social justice itself has had a history, first focusing on justice within your nation versus more recent understandings of global justice frameworks.
 So there's a shift, and if you look, I think again past 2015, after decolonial movement started, social justice even took a decolonial turn and started to look more.

-Senses of systematic oppression, which is first what social justice addressed the consequences now.
+of systematic oppression, which is first what social justice addressed the consequences now.
 Similarly, decolonial movements can also risk reinforcing injustices if they've not been dealt with appropriately.
-As I think I I love to use Jonathan Johnson's work here as you highlight some of this in like the African context, for example.
+As I think I I love to use Jonathan Johnson's work here as he highlight some of this in like the African context, for example.

 From the 1900s or even before.